Bachelor of Arts in Philosophy

 Students are required to obtain 12 Field Education credits associated with four semesters of Field Education placements.
 The Field Education placements are supervised and approved by the Director of Pastoral Formation.

 Field Education credits may not be fulfilled by transfer from another institution or retroactively for field work completed prior to enrollment in the Program.

 Master of Theological Studies (New Evangelization) Degree

-In response to the calls of recent popes to engage in the work of the new evangelization, the Theological Institute at Saint John’s Seminary offers laypeople, deacons, and religious the opportunity to pursue a Master of Theological Studies (M.T.S.) degree with a focus on this important apostolate of proclaiming the gospel to an increasingly secularized world and outreach to baptized Catholics who have fallen away from the faith.
+In response to the calls of recent popes to engage in the work of the new evangelization, Saint John’s Seminary offers laypeople, deacons, and religious the opportunity to pursue a Master of Theological Studies (M.T.S.) degree with a focus on this important apostolate of proclaiming the gospel to an increasingly secularized world and outreach to baptized Catholics who have fallen away from the Faith.

 The Master of Theological Studies for the New Evangelization is an academic degree designed to expose students to the broad parameters of Catholic theology while enabling them to focus on a particular topic that is of interest to them.
 The degree is ideal for those working in other professions who seek to augment their primary skill set with a grounding in theology in order to more effectively evangelize the fields of culture, work, politics, and family.

 The M.T.S. degree seeks to provide students with a well-rounded, “whole person” Catholic formation in the intellectual, apostolic, spiritual, and human spheres.
 The keystone of the M.T.S. formation program is the monthly Formation Colloquium.
 The multi-faceted formation of the Colloquium seeks to integrate the four dimensions of formation and exposes students to a wide range of theological, philosophical, literary, artistic, psychological, and apostolic concepts through reading, discussion, and lecture.